Fortnite maker and Apple duel in filings as App Store trial nears | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-SAN FRANCISCO, April 9 — Epic Games and Apple duelled on Thursday in legal filings ahead of a trial over whether to break the iPhone maker’s tight grip on the App Store.
+SAN FRANCISCO, April 9 — Epic Games and Apple duelled yesterday in legal filings ahead of a trial over whether to break the iPhone maker’s tight grip on the App Store.

 Epic, the maker of the massively popular Fortnite game, accused Apple of trapping people in its mobile device world and collecting “outsized commission” at the App Store that serves as the only source of digital content.